-Communications staff will raise a Datix for any such instances in line with the Communications Standard Operating Procedure (SOP) for Media Enquiries and Leaks and will involve the Information Governance & Data Security Officer in addressing Communications staff any breaches relating to General Data Protection Regulations (GDPR).
-In the absence of, a Datix will be raised by the Risk Management Facilitator.
+Communications staff will raise a Datix for any such instances in line with the Communications Standard Operating Procedure (SOP) for Media Enquiries and Leaks.

 Staff can help put a stop to this type of malpractice by raising their concerns through the Whistleblowing Policy without fear of penalty or victimisation.
 Staff can be assured that concerns raised in good faith will be protected under The Public Interest Disclosure Act 1999.